Skip to content

 Missing Deductions

-Many creators pay more tax than necessary because they don’t track or claim all eligible deductions.
-Every legitimate business expense reduces your tax bill.
+Most creators pay more tax than necessary because they don’t track or claim all eligible deductions.
 A missed $1,000 deduction could cost you $250-$350 in unnecessary taxes.
+The creators who track obsessively are the creators who keep more of what they earn.

 Not Separating Business and Personal Expenses